dshvimer/elixir_api_gateway/README.md

 Run `docker-compose up` to start the server.
 Dashboard serves on port 4000.
 Gateway on port 4001

-API Keys (`Gateway.Key`) are created in the console (this project is still a WIP, sorry).
-Add value to a header named `x-api-key` when making HTTP requests
+Visit `/keys` to create API Keys.
+Add the value to a header named `x-api-key` when making HTTP requests.

 Visit `/endpoints` to create `Gateway.Endpoint`s.
 A routing table will be built when the server starts.
+After creating endpoints, restart the server (WIP sorry)

 Example endpoint: Path: `/api` -> Upstream: `https://api.github.com/` then make a get request to `localhost:4001/api/zen`